swarnlatakumari07/automation-test-project/README.md

 - [Project Walkthough](#project-walk-through)

 ## Features
-This project contains automation scripts for end to end testcases of midtrans website.
+This project contains automation Framework for end to end testing for web Application

 ## Requirements